NXT TakeOver: Brooklyn 4: Storylines

-The card included matches that resulted from scripted storylines, where wrestlers portrayed heroes, villains, or less distinguishable characters in scripted events that built tension and culminated in a wrestling match or series of matches.
-Results were predetermined by WWE's writers on the NXT brand, while storylines were produced on their weekly television program, NXT.
+The card included matches that resulted from scripted storylines.
+Results were predetermined by WWE's writers on the NXT brand, while storylines were produced on WWE's weekly television program, NXT.

 On the July 18 episode of NXT, Kairi Sane defeated Candice LeRae and Nikki Cross in a triple threat match to become the number one contender for the NXT Women's Championship and would face Shayna Baszler for the title at TakeOver: Brooklyn 4.

 On the July 25 episode of NXT, Ricochet confronted Adam Cole after his match with Sean Maluta.
 Ricochet then challenged Cole to a match at TakeOver: Brooklyn 4 for the North American Championship, but Cole refused.
 The following week, a match between Cole and Ricochet for the title was scheduled for TakeOver: Brooklyn 4.

 On June 26 at the NXT U.K. Championship event, Moustache Mountain (Tyler Bate and Trent Seven) defeated The Undisputed Era's Kyle O'Reilly and Roderick Strong to capture the NXT Tag Team Championship.
 On the June 27 episode of NXT, The Undisputed Era defeated Moustache Mountain and Ricochet.
 Two weeks later, a rematch between the two teams for the titles was scheduled, with The Undisputed Era recapturing the titles.
 On the August 1 episode of NXT, a tag team match between the two teams for the titles was scheduled for TakeOver: Brooklyn 4.

 On June 26 at the NXT U.K. Championship, EC3 and Velveteen Dream teamed up and were defeated by Aleister Black and Ricochet after Dream left the ring during the match.
 On the August 1 episode of NXT, a match between the two was scheduled for TakeOver: Brooklyn 4.

 On the July 25 episode of NXT, Tommaso Ciampa defeated Aleister Black to capture the NXT Championship due to interference from Johnny Gargano.
 The following week, as Black approached the ring to confront Ciampa, Gargano ran past Black and attacked Ciampa.
 Black then attacked Gargano.
 The following week, Ciampa attacked Black and Gargano during their scheduled match.
 A match between the three for the title was scheduled for TakeOver: Brooklyn 4.
 After the show was over, Black was later found unconscious in the parking lot of Full Sail Live.
 With Black out of action after a groin injury, the match was changed to a Last Man Standing match between Ciampa and Gargano.